What is Money?

 In general, the three functions of money are:

-• A unit of account with which to measure the value of any particular item that is for sale
+• A unit of account with which to measure the value of any particular item for sale.

-In some scenarios, we may see certain assets act as a store of value but not medium of exchange nor unit of account (e.g. Gold, arguably bitcoin).
-Or as a medium of exchange but not a unit of account (e.g. buying altcoins with USDT where the direct trading pair does not exist, using BTC as the interim trading pairs).
+In some scenarios, certain assets act as a store of value, but not as a medium of exchange or unit of account (e.g., gold; Bitcoin, as seen by some); or as a medium of exchange but not a unit of account (e.g., buying altcoins with USDT — where the direct trading pair does not exist — and using BTC as the interim trading pair).

 There are many assets that people view as stores of value — houses, for instance — that are not used as mediums of exchange.
 By comparison, an asset can only act as a medium of exchange if at least two people (as parties to a transaction) are prepared to treat it as a store of value, at least temporarily.